Just don’t. It’s a trap. No good can come of it. It’ll all end in tears. Please don’t buy that laptop.

 I’m talking about the Windows laptops that are out there for $200 (or less).
+I call them traptops.
 They look and sound awesome, from the marketing!
-Especially on Black Friday, but you can find them everyday, at the back of your local Buy n Large store.
+Especially on Black Friday or Prime Day, but you can find them everyday, sold and promoted by Amazon, Wal*Mart and eBay.

 If you want an exhaustive write-up on how bad these laptops are, check out this article over at Ars Technica: